Beyond Uncertainty Quantification: Learning Uncertainty for Trust-Informed Neural Network Decisions - A Case Study in COVID-19 Classification: Results and Discussion

-The performance evaluation process begins with partitioning the dataset into training and testing sets through stratified sampling based on the target variable.
-This ensures that both sets maintain a similar distribution of classes.
-While evaluating a model on a single test set might provide an initial performance snapshot, it does not guarantee reproducible results across different data splits.
-This is because each random split could present the model with different distributions of data.
-When a model is trained on a specific training set, it learns patterns based on the distribution of that set.
-Similarly, the testing set used for evaluation will also have its unique distribution.
-Therefore, repeating the process with different splits can yield varying results, highlighting the non-reproducibility of single evaluations.
+Evaluating a model on a single test set might provide an initial performance snapshot, it does not guarantee reproducible results across different data splits.
 To address this variability and better gauge the model's generalization capabilities, the training and evaluation process is repeated 30 times.
 For each iteration, the dataset is randomly split into training and testing sets, with a test size randomly chosen between [20\%- 40\%] of the data.
 This repetitive approach ensures that the model is exposed to various data distributions, enable evaluation of the model's ability to generalize across various potential data distributions.

-The evaluation metrics in this study are twofold.
-For the base model and meta-model, metrics include the F1 score and the Area Under the Curve (AUC).
-The F1 score and AUC are particularly suited for this study due to the imbalanced nature of the dataset.